House for Tezuka Architects

 Download 1800 Pixels JPEG Image.

-Our The Pitched Roof articles are prepped and available in these languages: Spanish, Hindi, Turkish, English, German, Dutch, French, Portuguese, Italian, Indonesian, Korean, Japanese, Russian, Chinese (Mandarin) and Arabic (Standard), ready for your use.
+Ready-to-feature articles on The Pitched Roof are available in these languages: Hindi, Turkish, French, Portuguese, Italian, Indonesian, Arabic (Standard), English, German, Dutch, Spanish, Korean, Japanese, Russian and Chinese (Mandarin), for your convenience.

 This is a house located in Karuizawa, Japan with an extremely simple pitched roof.
 Traditional Japanese houses do not create enclosed environments but instead, form spaces that enable easy transition from the inside to the outside.
 By forming a blurred boundary, only forty percent of the space under the roof is enclosed within the interior.
 While the inside is being used primarily by the inhabitants as living spaces, it is the outside that defines it.